Iraneus/betamedneed/about.md

 Medneed is your companion for medical care.
 Is there any particular thing you need?
 Specialized teams are here to help.

-We do what we can to help users solve any challenge they have and get anything they need for quality medical care.
-We help in every possible way we can.